 What Makes up Your Bank’s IT Infrastructure?

-To understand how IT upgrades can enhance efficiency, let’s break down what constitutes banking IT infrastructure:
+To understand how IT support and upgrades can enhance efficiency, let’s break down what constitutes banking IT infrastructure:

 - Hardware: This includes servers, storage, networking equipment, and end-user devices like computers and mobile devices.